Associate Professor of Biology

 Olin-Rice Science Center, 219

 Professor Boyer is interested in the diversity and evolution of animal life.
 She takes a phylogenetic approach to questions in evolutionary biology, using both molecular and morphological data.
-Current research projects in her lab focus on understanding the evolution of mite harvestmen (tiny daddy long-legs) in the Wet Tropics of Queensland, Australia.
-She also works on population genetics and DNA barcoding of local freshwater mussels, with support from the National Park Service.
-Professor Boyer works closely with undergraduates in both lab and field settings and has published papers with student coauthors.
-She teaches Biodiversity and Evolution, one of the courses in the Department’s core sequence, as well as upper level courses in biogeography, evolution, and biodiverstiy.
+Current research projects in her lab focus on understanding the evolution of mite harvestmen (tiny arachnids) in New Zealand; this work is supported by a grant from the National Science Foundation.
+She has also worked on population genetics and DNA barcoding of local freshwater mussels, with support from the National Park Service.
+Professor Boyer works closely with undergraduates in both lab and field settings and regularly publishes papers with student coauthors.
+She teaches Biodiversity and Evolution, one of the courses in the Department’s core sequence, as well as upper-level courses in evolution and zoology and a non-majors’ course, Creatures and Curiosities.
 Other interests include travel, novels, food, family, friends and the great outdoors.

 BA: Swarthmore College, 1996